ARRL

 American Heart Association

 The American Heart Association has a page on Devices that May Interfere with ICDs and Pacemakers.
-In that page, they state that wile you should consult your health care professional for advise about specific devices and machinery to avoid, "Citizen's Band (CB) radios and amateur radios pose little or no risk to pacemakers."
+In that page, they state that while you should consult your health care professional for advise about specific devices and machinery to avoid, "Citizen's Band (CB) radios and amateur radios pose little or no risk to pacemakers."

 Note: It is important to distinguish between electromagnetic fields generated by radio antennas and magnetic fields generated by heavy metal transformers connected to the AC powerlines.
 Radio signals are easily filtered out or shielded, while 60Hz magnetic fields are much more troublesome.